rahilv99/informed/README.md

 ## Quickstart
 ### General
 1. Clone the repository to your local machine
+2. Request the .env file from Rahil if you are working on something that requires the db or API keys
-2. Note the repository begins in `src`.
+3. Note the repository begins in `src`.
     - The backend (python) is in `src/service_tier/logic`
     - The webapp (nextjs) is in `src/webapp`
     - The AWS orchestration is in `src/service_tier` and `src/cron` depending on the stack you are working on